kiryk/akeros/README.md

 ## Coding conventions

-At the moment this document was begin written, `ui_write_int` was the most representative kernel function, i.e. it contains almost all of the most characteristic coding conventions used in the kernel.
+At the moment this document was begin written, `ui_write_int` was the most representative kernel routine, i.e. it contains almost all of the most characteristic coding conventions used in the kernel.
 It is also short, so it will be presented here as an example to be referred to.

 ```
 ui_write_int: